Meet Amber

 As an activist in Southern Brooklyn’s fight to end gun violence, Amber has taken to the streets with groups including Coney Island Anti-violence Collaborative and Operation Hood.
 She regularly attends shooting responses (as they occur), meets with community leaders and has spent time learning ways to effectively combat this problem.
 Amber has also rallied for Awareness on the steps of City Hall.

 Amber also works to alleviate poverty in Southern Brooklyn as the Chair of Neighborhood Advisory Board 15.
 In this position, she spearheads a tri-annual needs based survey to collect vital data across the area.
 With this data, she directs the allocation of hundreds-of-thousands dollars in federally funded contracts to address the needs of local residents.
-In 2022, Amber led the allocation of approximately $800,000 in federally funded contracts to a selection of local non-profit organizations to help alleviate poverty in Southern Brooklyn.
+In 2022, Amber led the allocation of $900,000 in federally funded contracts to a selection of local non-profit organizations to help alleviate poverty in Southern Brooklyn.

 Amber Adler is also known for being active in the fight for the rights of Jewish women refused religious marriages by their spouse, known as agunahs.
 This Agunah Movement launched in the Orthodox Jewish community in 2021.
 Amber’s efforts have included supporting a state level bill (Bill S.5306/ A.8904) that would make coercive control a Class E Felony.
 Amber has also rallied for a number women refused Jewish divorces for between 2 and 17 years.
 These efforts succeeded in freeing some women.
 Amber is currently working with a team to create the additional language needed for the bill to best benefit Jewish women denied a get.